cdungca/document-classifier/README.md

 |TfidVectorizer - Support Vector Machine - Default Parameters|50|
 |TfidVectorizer - Support Vector Machine - Best Parameters|76.92|

 All of the models performed better compared to the baseline.
 In general, TF-IDF is better than bag-of-words in our particular use case.
-The highest accuracy of **80.77%** was achieved with TF-IDF feature selection, Naive Bayes, using default parameters.
+The highest accuracy of **80.77%** was achieved with TF-IDF feature selection, Naive Bayes, with default parameters.

 Here's the classification report and confusion matrix for that model: